 How We Evaluated The Best Webinar Software

 The best webinar software should make it easy to broadcast both live and pre-recorded presentations.
 They should allow you to send out invites to attendees, share the contents of your screen, and allow you to interact with your audience via Q&A functionality.
 The best software should be easy to set up and use, and vendors should offer ample customer support in case something goes wrong.
+While many small business phone systems offer it as a common VoIP feature, we chose to stick with dedicated platforms for this roundup.

 We evaluated the best webinar software based on: